debevv/nanoMODBUS/README.md

 ## Installation

-Just copy `modbusino.c` and `modbusino.h` inside your application codebase.
+Just copy `nanomodbus.c` and `nanomodbus.h` inside your application codebase.

 ## API reference

-API reference is available in the repository's [GitHub Pages](https://debevv.github.io/MODBUSino/modbusino_8h.html).
+API reference is available in the repository's [GitHub Pages](https://debevv.github.io/nanoMODBUS/nanomodbus_8h.html).

 ## Platform functions

-MODBUSino requires the implementation of 3 platform-specific functions, which are passed as function pointers when creating a client/server instance.
+nanoMODBUS requires the implementation of 3 platform-specific functions, which are passed as function pointers when creating a client/server instance.

 ### Transport read/write